Vonng/pigsty/docs/ARCH.md

 Pigsty will install on a single **node** (BareMetal / VirtualMachine) by default.
 The [`install.yml`](https://github.com/Vonng/pigsty/blob/master/install.yml) playbook will install [`INFRA`](INFRA), [`ETCD`](ETCD),  [`PGSQL`](PGSQL), and optional [`MINIO`](MINIO) modules on the **current** node, which will give you a full-featured observability infrastructure (Prometheus, Grafana, Loki, AlertManager, PushGateway, BlackboxExporter, etc... ) and a battery-included PostgreSQL Singleton Instance (Named `meta`).

-This node now has a self-monitoring system, visualization toolsets, and a  Postgres database with auto-configured PITR.
+This node now has a self-monitoring system, visualization toolsets, and a  Postgres database with autoconfigured PITR.
 You can use this node for devbox, testing, running demos, and doing data visualization & analysis.
 Or, furthermore, adding more nodes to it!

 ![pigsty-infra](https://user-images.githubusercontent.com/8587410/206972543-664ae71b-7ed1-4e82-90bd-5aa44c73bca4.gif)